-Once a week, Old Spitalfields hosts an 80 plus stalls antique market, offering a breathtaking mix of vintage collectibles and antique treasures, which is said to be one of the best antiques market in London!
-In fact, it doesn’t take long to immerse yourself in what the Old Spitalfields Antique Market has to offer, from vintage vinyls cut and made into wall mounted clocks, antique walking sticks or old fashioned shipping maps, to endless rows of quality sterling silver jewellery, and eclectic mix of antique gems.
+Once a week, Old Spitalfields hosts an 80 plus stalls antique market, offering a breathtaking mix of vintage collectibles and antique treasures, which is said to be one of the best antique markets in London!
+In fact, it doesn’t take long to immerse yourself in what the Old Spitalfields Antique Market has to offer, from vintage vinyl cut and made into wall-mounted clocks, antique walking sticks, or old fashioned shipping maps, to endless rows of quality sterling silver jewelry, and eclectic mix of antique gems.
 It is no wonder thousands of Londoners and tourists alike find the perfect gifts for all occasions at Old Spitalfields Market.

 Fridays are specifically tailored for the clothes shoppers and art lovers with haberdashery from around the world and priceless designs of inspiring local talents.
 It is also the perfect day to walk around Old Spitalfields Market and inspect the wide range of public art which is displayed outside the market.
 And also vinyl lovers won’t be left wanting as the first Friday of each month sees a record fair come to the marketplace where dealers from across the city bring high quality and rare vinyl records to the center.
 Bargain hunters can quickly bolster their collections and the more serious collector can find the rare gem they were hunting for.
 Prices can generally stand a little high, especially when it comes to items that attract tourists but as it is (so often) the case – negotiation is key.

-Tease your taste buds and relax from browsing the stalls with the huge selection of traditional restaurants as well as high class exotic street food vendors inside the market hall.
+Tease your taste buds and relax from browsing the stalls with the huge selection of traditional restaurants as well as high-class exotic street food vendors inside the market hall.
 From London’s most famous fish and chips shop to modern French cuisine and Asian Fusion, this is a place for everyone to unleash their inner gourmet.
-Bleecker Street offers one of London’s finest New York style burgers whilst Square Pie deliver truly classic English fayre with delicious pies and mash made in heaven.
-If you are more on the sweet tooth front, make sure not to miss the mouth watering selection of sumptuous cupcakes the Flavour Town Bakery has to offer.
+Bleecker Street offers one of London’s finest New York-style burgers whilst Square Pie delivers truly classic English fayre with delicious pies and mash made in heaven.
+If you are more on the sweet tooth front, make sure not to miss the mouth-watering selection of sumptuous cupcakes the Flavour Town Bakery has to offer.